 Wearing #51, Solaita raised hopes that he would become the newest Bronx Bomber when he won a home run hitting contest over five accomplished big-league sluggers--Reggie Smith, Ken "Hawk" Harrelson, Carl Yastrzemski, Rocky Colavito, and Mickey Mantle himself.
 Tony hit four of 10 pitches out, and another drive that was barely foul almost left the stadium, hitting the facade.
 He got one taste of game action, replacing Mantle for four innings in Detroit.
 Despite some serious baptismal jitters, he played the field without incident, but struck out in his only at-bat against John Hiller.

 Tony would not resurface in the majors, however, until five more seasons had gone by.
-"The Yankees screwed him up," says Ben.
+"The Yankees screwed him up," said Ben.
 "They put him on the 15-man protected list for the [November 1968] expansion draft, built him up as the next Mickey Mantle, and then they buried him."
 Jack McKeon had joined the new Kansas City Royals organization as manager of their Triple-A club, Omaha.
 According to Ben, he had promised the first-base job to Tony, but to do so was not within his power.

 One cannot really blame New York for hanging onto a good-looking prospect, and the Royals would also have had to contend with the three other new teams.
 Even so, the Yankees organization did treat Solaita like a stepchild.
 Whereas they had their own Carolina League club, High Point was a co-op, stocked by several franchises.
 Tony also played most of the 1969 season on loan to two White Sox farm clubs.
 He then returned to the top Yankees affiliate, Syracuse, but did not get the callup he fully deserved in 1970.

 The disappointment may have affected Tony mentally, because 1971 was a sub-par year.
 Although he could not fulfill a wish to buy his father and flock a new church, to "have done something for God," he married sweetheart Faga Alailima that December.
-Faga tells the story of how the couple met.
+Faga told the story of how the couple met.

 "My father was a Methodist minister too, but he was in Los Angeles.
 Twice a year there were these church get-togethers, and we first saw each other at one in Oceanside in 1970.
 We just said 'hi' then, but at the San Francisco gathering in January 1971, my parents stayed at his parents' house, and then we got to talking.
 The next thing I knew, I thought he was just kidding, but he wasn't at all--he came down to our house and asked my father if we could get married!
 Then he left for spring training, and at the end of the season, we talked about our wedding."